Griefed/Unicorn-HAT-HD-CPU-Temperature/README.md

 # Unicorn HAT HD CPU Temperature

-Displays the CPU Temperature in fancy rainbow colours
+Displays the CPU Temperature in fancy rainbow colours or in different colours depending on the CPU temperature.
+You choose!

 Should the temperature exceed 55°C, the text will be coloured red to get your attention!